javascript-tutorial/en.javascript.info/2-ui/3-event-details/4-mouse-drag-and-drop/article.md

 [iframe src="ball" height=230]

-Try to drag'n'drop the mouse and you'll see such behavior.
+Try to drag'n'drop with the mouse and you'll see such behavior.
 ```

-That's because the browser has its own Drag'n'Drop for images and some other elements that runs automatically and conflicts with ours.
+That's because the browser has its own drag'n'drop support for images and some other elements.
+It runs automatically and conflicts with ours.

 To disable it: